The Phantom Lover: Plot

 In 1940s-era China, Song Dan Ping (Leslie Cheung) was an ambitious theatre actor and owner who built his dream magnificent playhouse from where he entertained and dazzled the theatre-loving populace with his adaptation of classics such as Romeo and Juliet and other tragic love stories.

 His passionate and devoted performances drew the attention of To Wan-Yin (Jacqueline Wu), the beautiful daughter of a corrupt and despotic official.
 To Wan-Yin would sneak out of her house with her personal maid in the night to watch Dan Ping's play (he was acting as Romeo in Shakespeare's play--'Romeo and Juliet').
 During the patriarchal era, romance between an actor (considered useless and without a bright future) and a rich man's daughter was definitely a taboo (it was an irony that the couple were 're-enacting' Romeo and Juliet in the movie).
 Hence after each performance, Dan Ping and Wan-Yin would have a rendezvous at the theatre and their love deepened to the extent that they vowed to run away from the city and to get married elsewhere.

 However, Wan-Yin was betrothed to a man she did not love who was reputed to be cruel and sadistic; this persuaded her to throw caution to the wind and run away from home with Song.
 It also turned out that Wan-Yin's father arranged the marriage (as was the custom of China at that time) to benefit himself as he sought to become allies with another official of great influence, whose friendship would help to improve his social standing.

-As fate dictated, the eloping couple was caught before the plan came to fruition and Wan-Yin's maid, who had assisted the eloping couple in their attempt to escape, was beaten until she was crippled.
-Meanwhile, Wan-Yin was locked in the house by her father to prevent her from eloping.
+As fate would have it, the eloping pair were apprehended before the scheme could be carried out, and Wan-maid, Yin's who had helped them flee, was severely beaten until she became disabled.
+Wan-Yin was kept inside the house by her father in the meanwhile to stop her from eloping.

 This did not end the couple's tragic fate.
 Wan-Yin's fiancé had arranged his men to harm Dan Ping.
 After disfiguring Dan Ping's face with burning acid, they set the theatre ablaze with Dan Ping and many other innocent people in it.
 After Wan-Yin learned of the fire and Dan Ping's disappearance, she resigned to fate and married her fiancé.

 On her wedding night, Wan-Yin's husband found out that she was not a virgin (he did not 'see red' on their nuptial night).
 Wan-Yin was then abused and eventually drove out of the house and was forced to lead a wandering life with her crippled maid.
 Wan-Yin soon lost all her senses as her longing for Dan Ping drove her crazy.